Mo-Ashad/Portfolio/README.md

 And today i learn how to deploy our code on AWS lamda

 I'm thinking my chatboat upgrade like open ai.
+Currently I'm working on my second project.
+May be i will complete two or three days.